 Moderate Profile Implants – This breast implant profile is usually used and provides a moderate degree of projection for a given base diameter.

 High Profile Implants – These breast implants have more projection per measurement of base diameter than a moderate profile breast implant.

 Your breast size after surgery depends on two main factors: your breast size before surgery and the volume of implant inserted.
 The volumes of the breast implants are measured in CCs (30 cc= 1oz).
-Although everyone is built differently and bras are not manufactured to a set standard, you can expect that a cup size is approximately 200cc in a person of average height and build.
-If you are tall or have broad shoulders, you can expect that number to be slightly higher.
-Similarly, if you are shorter or have a narrower chest, you can expect that number to be slightly lower.
-During your consultation with Dr. Agha, you will try actual implants of different sizes by placing them in your bra.
-This will help you make your decision about the implant size.
-You should make sure that your bra is not a push-up or padded bra on the day of your consultation.
-Although a desire for a certain cup size is helpful to Dr. Agha in guiding you in the selection of the proper implants, it is more helpful to focus on the shape and appearance that you wish to achieve.
-The most popular implant sizes are about 275 to 350 CCs in Dr. Agha’s practice.
+Everyone is built differently and bras are not manufactured to a set standard, but it is expected that a cup size is approximately 200cc in a person of average height and build.
+If tall or broad-shouldered, that number to be slightly higher.
+Similarly, if shorter or narrow-chested, that number will be slightly lower.

-Please feel free to make as many trips to the office as you need to be satisfied with your implant selection.
-Our goal is your happiness.
-Being realistic and following your doctor’s recommendations is very essential for the best result possible.
+Feeling overwhelmed?
+Do you have any questions?
+Please feel free to contact us in order to make sure you are satisfied with your surgical selection.
+Our main goal is your happiness.
+But don’t forget, being realistic and following your doctor’s recommendations is very essential for the best result possible, too.